shun-li-casia/robotics_sdk_tda4vm/ros1/nodes/ti_estop/README.md

   - This process outputs the 3D bounding box coordinates of the detected obstacles.
 First, it creates 3D point cloud using the disparity map and the camera parameters.
 Note that it maps only pixels that belongs to particular classes, e.g., car, pedestrian, bicycle, rider, etc. into the 3D space.
 Then it projects the 3D point cloud on a 2D occupancy grid map.
 Finally it detects individual obstacles by grouping closely-located occupied cells with an identical class using a "connected component analysis" algorithm.

-## How to Run the Application in ROS1
+## How to Run the Application in ROS 1

-**[J7]** For setting up the ROS1 environment on J7 host, please follow [Setting Up Robotics SDK Environment](../../../docker/README.md).
-To launch `ti_estop` node with playing back a ROSBAG file, run the following inside the Docker container on J7 target:
+**[TDA4]** For setting up the ROS1 environment on TDA4 host, please follow [Docker Setup for ROS 1](../../../docker/setting_docker_ros1.md).
+To launch `ti_estop` node with playing back a ROSBAG file, run the following inside the Docker container on TDA4 target:
 ```
 roslaunch ti_estop bag_estop.launch
 ```